stardot/inf_format/inf_format_full.md

 The DFS is not hierarchical.

-Disc Image Manager produces an attribute file for the DFS drive's PC directory, which is probably a good idea.
+Disc Image Manager produces an attribute file for the DFS drive's PC directory, which is probably a good idea, as it's somewhere sensible to store the drive title and boot option.
+(You can use the `OPT4` extra info value in the `!BOOT` file, but now the value can only be changed when `!BOOT` exists, which isn't how the DFS works.)

 ## ADFS-style arrangement